mion93/Milestone-Project/README.md

 - "I would like to see the menu' and download it."
 - "I would like to know if they are hiring staff."
 - "Can I hire the venue for my private party?"
-- "Where I can find the social links to tag them in my pictures?"
+- "Where I can find the social links to tag TIPO 2 in my pictures?"

 # Live Demo
 A live demo of the website can be found here: https://mion93.github.io/Milestone-Project/